 sent us this one showing how this unit currently looks (pretty much unchanged since we visited it in 2016).

-In July of 2016 I was fortunate enough to be able to take a vacation to Europe.
-The primary destinations were England and Switzerland but I was able to squeeze in a quick road trip through Germany to visit this Futuro along with those in Haigerloch and Niedernhausen as well as the half Futuro in Frankfurt.
+In July of 2016 we were fortunate enough to be able to take a vacation to Europe.
+Our primary destinations were England and Switzerland but we were able to squeeze in a quick road trip through Germany to visit this Futuro along with those in Haigerloch

-During my visit to Taunusstein Simone Jungen and Benjamin Bothun of Expotechnik took time out of their busy day to visit with me and tell me a little about the Futuro [the three of us can be seen in the photo above left]; thanks for your time and information guys!
-The visit also rated a mention on the Expotechnik Facebook page [the photo there includes my wonderful wife who puts up with my Futuro "nerdiness"].
+During our visit to Taunusstein Simone Jungen and Benjamin Bothun of Expotechnik took time out of their busy day to visit with us and tell us a little about the Futuro (the three of us can be seen in the "obligatory tourist" photo above left); thanks for your time and information guys!
+The visit also rated a mention on the Expotechnik Facebook page

-Expotechnik's involvement with Futuro goes back to 1970 but my previous speculation that Expotechnik may have been involved in the manufacturing of Futuros was inaccurate as was my assumption that their Futuro had been manufactured under license in Germany.
+Expotechnik's involvement with Futuro goes back to 1970 but our previous speculation that Expotechnik may have been involved in the manufacturing of Futuros was inaccurate as was our assumption that their Futuro had been manufactured under license in Germany.